fujaba/fulibScenarios/src/test/scenarios/shop/interview/Warehouse.md

 The Warehouse has intake in42.

+## operations
-We call intakePalette on Warehouse with palette eu100 and with place f1.
+  We call newPalette with pId eu100 and with pName Sneakers and with items 50 and with place f2.

+NewPalette creates a Palette with id eu100 and with product pName and with items items and with place place.
-IntakePalette writes eu100 into content of f1.
+NewPalette writes eu100 into result.

-We call intakePalette on Warehouse with palette eu200 and with place f2.
+NewPalette answers with result.

 ## GUI
 There is a WebApp with id ForkLiftGuide and with description "Fork Lift Guide".